 Calculating the value of channels is carried out in three stages:

-1. First, we need to calculate the probability of conversion for each of the channels.
+1. First, we need to calculate the conversion probability for each channel.
 More precisely, we need to figure out how many conversions we get if we remove a specific channel from the chain.

 The conversion probability (P) for each channel is calculated using the following formula: